-A Have you created a new profile?
+A See "How do I check my orders?" above.
+Then have you created a new profile?
 If that is the case you will need to contact us so we can give you the User ID and Password for the account you created your orders on and we will delete your newest profile, if it doesn't have any orders.

 Q I set up my profile but didn't join as a member at that time, how do I join as a member once I already have a profile - do I have to create a new profile?

 A No, you don't have to create a new profile.
 Login to your profile, visit the Shop tab, select Associate Membership from the dropdown list.
 Add to the cart.
 You will receive your membership information in 1-2 weeks.
 Welcome to the Club.